Mel Chin’s New Show Is Truly 'All Over The Place'

 “We can’t create an industry with a museum,” Chin said, “but it’s a prototype.
 This is a collective project engineered to show it can be done.”
 He wanted to drive home the ways communities that are underserved by their governments are also underserved in their environments, which are slowly being poisoned or eroded.

-“It’s not enough to point the finger,” Sloane said.
+“It’s not enough to point the finger,” Slome said.
 “It’s what you can do about it, and letting the very people who are affected have a voice in what could happen to their communities.
 It’s a real symbol of the way his work takes you though beauty, complexity, and how you as an individual are complicit.”

 The exhibit will be on display at the museum until August, and additional installations will pop up in Times Square and the Broadway-Lafayette subway station later this summer.

-Note: A previous version of this story misspelled curator Manon Slome’s surname.